-Dune sand, cement and the chemical admixture are mixed with water according to the proportions presented in Table 7, with a water/binder ratio = 0.45.
-After production of mortars, the moulded specimens were covered with plastics sheets at $20 \pm 1^{\circ}$ C for 24 ± 1 h in accordance with the standard EN 196 1.
+Dune sand, cement and the chemical admixture were mixed with water according to the proportions presented in Table 7, with a water/binder ratio = 0.45.
+After production of mortars, the moulded specimens were covered with plastics sheets at $(20\pm1)^{\circ}$ C for (24 ± 1) h in accordance with the standard EN 196 1.
 The samples were transferred and stored in water until the time of testing.
-For each mix, prisms of size 4 x 4 x 16 cm3 were tested to determine flexural and compressive strengths, respectively, at 7, 28 days and 1 year.
-The results are presented on figures 10 and 11.
+For each mix, prisms of size $4 \times 4 \times 16$ cm3 were tested to determine flexural and compressive strengths, respectively, at 7, 28 days and 1 year.
+The results are presented in Figures 10 and 11.